lbhesse/e-commerce/README.md

     The creation of the training data can be altered by several options such as

       * train-test-split ratio
-      * subsample ratio
+      * sub-sample ratio
       * minimum number of items per category

     All of these parameters carry default values stored in

         utils/utils.py

-    Now, everything is ready to run the pretrained models.
+    Now, everything is ready to run the pre-trained models.

 5. Therefore, simply execute
       ```